 You may have created a birth plan and gone on your hospital tour, but are you mentally ready to give birth?
 Most moms who give birth unmedicated will likely agree that their ability to be mentally strong throughout their birt09h experience is what helped them through the process.
 The reason is that the more an expecting woman mentally prepares for the childbirth process, the better she can control and relax her mind.
 She understands what is normal, what to expect, how to advocate for herself, what not to do, and what her options are along the way.

-The more mentally prepared she is for her birthing day, the more likely she is to have a favorable experience.
-However, labor and birth are unique and unpredictable events for everyone and true medical emergencies do happen.
+The more mentally prepared she is for her birthing day, the more likely she will have a favorable experience.
+However, labor and birth are unique and unpredictable events for everyone, and true medical emergencies do happen.
 No matter how much a woman prepares, babies will determine how they want to be born.
-But if she has an uncomplicated pregnancy and labor, she can decrease her chances for unnecessary medical interventions and have a more favorable experience.
-By mentally preparing, she will be able to focus and calm her mind.
-And the more she can relax and calm her mind, the more her body can relax and open, enabling her labor to progress and potentially go faster.
+However, if she has an uncomplicated pregnancy and labor, she can decrease her chances for unnecessary medical interventions and have a more favorable experience.
+By mentally preparing, she can focus and calm her mind.
+The more she can relax and calm her mind, the more her body can relax and open, enabling her labor to progress and potentially go faster.
 However, if she fights against her contractions, is unaware of what to expect, and is fearful of the pain of labor, this may lead to a longer labor and a less favorable birth experience.